Skip to content

 Secure Income REIT

 Another REIT with a UK focus, the Secure Income REIT specialises in generating long term, inflation protected income from real estate investments across the country.
 Long-term tenants include Merlin Entertainment, and Travelodge Hotels, as well as a number of private hospitals and High Street pubs.
-By 31 December 2020, its portfolio was valued at just under £2 billion.
+By January 2026, its portfolio was valued at just under 300 million.

 This eclectic portfolio offers a cross-section of the UK commercial property space in a single investment.
-Despite a pandemic-related slump during 2020, the Secure Income REIT paid a robust dividend of 15.15p for the year, down only slightly from the 16.53p dividend, which was paid out across 2019.
+Although it's bever gauranteed, the company has consistently paid a dividend of 4-5p for the past 5 years.

 Triple Point Social Housing REIT